[Today’s post “Excellent Summer Reads for Moms” was written by contributor Michelle Habrych.]

 I have always loved reading.
 It started as a young girl and continued into my adult years.
 There were a few years where I don’t remember reading much—those would probably be the preschool and early elementary years of my two teenagers—but then a friend decided to start a book club for moms.
 That reignited my passion for reading!
 I now read an average of close to 50 books a year, including Bible studies, textbooks from which I’m teaching, and audio books.
-Here are some summer reading recommendations for moms.
+Here are some excellent summer reads for moms.

 A Man Called Ove by Frederik Bachman is a wonderful example of how a good story can transcend cultural differences in more ways than one.
 Bachman is a Swedish author, and this best-selling novel made him an international success.
 I first encountered this author because we read another of his books for my book club (My Grandmother Asked Me to Tell You She’s Sorry).
 Ove tells the story of a curmudgeon who bristles whenever someone or something disrupts his routine.
 Not too far into the story, it is learned that something has happened in Ove’s life to make him no longer want to live.
 Being the way he is, however, makes it difficult for Ove to end his life on his terms.
 Things keep coming up which stop him, and he gets pulled, almost kicking and screaming, into the lives of his new neighbors, as well as the others he encounters.
 This is a heartwarming story that had me laughing out loud, as well as crying.